Need a report that reflects how COVID-19 has impacted this market and its growth?

 4.1 Current Economic Scenario and Consumer Sentiment

-4.4 Insights on Size of Real Estate Lending and Loan to Value Trends
+4.4 Insights into Size of Real Estate Lending and Loan to Value Trends

-4.5 Insights on Interest Rate Regime for General Economy, and Real Estate Lending
+4.5 Insights into Interest Rate Regime for General Economy and Real Estate Lending

-4.6 Insights on Rental Yields in Residential Real Estate Segment
+4.6 Insights into Rental Yields in the Residential Real Estate Segment

-4.7 Insights on Capital Market Penetration and REIT Presence in Residential Real Estate
+4.7 Insights into Capital Market Penetration and REIT Presence in Residential Real Estate

-4.8 Insights on Affordable Housing Support Provided by Government and Public-Private Partnerships
+4.8 Insights into Affordable Housing Support Provided by Government and Public-private Partnerships

-4.9 Insights on Real Estate Tech and Startups Active in Real Estate Segment (Broking, Social Media, Facility Management, and Property Management)
+4.9 Insights into Real Estate Tech and Startups Active in the Real Estate Segment (Broking, Social Media, Facility Management, and Property Management)